Where To Watch The Alien Movies So You Can Get Caught Up Before ‘Alien: Covenant’

 Your options are either to buy them or rent them online, and you can do so at all the usual outlets like iTunes and Amazon.
 The most important film in the series to watch besides Prometheus is undoubtedly the original Alien, since it's the only other one Scott directed and since Covenant is a prequel to it, meaning there will likely be lots of Easter eggs.
 I'd also recommend checking out Aliens since it's fantastic and an important installment in the franchise.

 As for the rest, though?
 Meh, you can probably save your money and skip the remaining two Alien films — and definitely the two AVP films — and still feel caught up for Covenant.
 However, if you're a completist and feel compelled to watch everything, then your best bet is probably to purchase physical box sets from Amazon.
-Prometheus to Alien: The Evolution contains the four Alien films and Prometheus and costs around $22 for Blu-ray, and you could also pick up a Blu-ray double feature containing both AVP movies for about 8 bucks.
+Prometheus to Alien: The Evolution contains and costs around $22 for Blu-ray, and you could also pick up a Blu-ray double feature containing both AVP movies for about 8 bucks.
 That's a $30 investment to own everything, whereas renting all seven would run you about $28.
 Decisions, decisions.

 Catching up on the Alien franchise is no easy task, but it would totally be worth it to be a xenomorph and complex female lead expert before watching Alien: Covenant.